 Rosemary Essential Oil

-Rosemary Oil Extract is not as essential oil.
+Note: The ingredient called Rosemary Oil Extract is not an essential oil.
 Please see Natural Additives.

 Pregnancy: We do not provide information on the safety of essential oils during pregnancy because the available information is very ambiguous and often contradictory.
 If you’re interested in using essential oils during pregnancy, please do your own research and consult your doctor, midwife, or health care professional before use.

 Precautions: If you are pregnant, nursing, taking medication, have a medical condition, or any have medical concerns regarding yourself or your family consult a qualified, licensed health professional prior to use.
 For external use only.
 Keep away from eyes and mucous membranes.
 Keep out of reach of children.

 Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.